An incomplete and non-hierarchical list of WRRQ Collective members:

 A supporter of artists, Carlo has collaborated frequently with the WRRQ group of artists (and the much-larger network of queer and avant garde artists here in New York) and cultural producers in a range of projects, most significantly the movie "Wild Ponies Dancing" (title under review), with a myriad of roles that span the gamut from assisting in the accounting of finances, to plotting artist visits from guests coming from all over the world, to strategic planning of human resources for projects.
 Carlo Maria is an immigrant from the Philippines who moved to New York by accident in the mid-2000s, and is searching for many different types of ways to foster community-building and service in different environments in New York, if not under his leadership, then through his support.
 He undertakes ongoing learning opportunities in his line of work as an education organizer, as aspiring academic, and a seeker of truths.

-Karl Cooney is an artist, videographer, grant writer, arts administrator, and tour manager based in Brooklyn, New York.
+is a social-worker-in-training, videographer, tour manager, and arts administrator based in Brooklyn, New York.

 Elizabeth Marie Rivera